polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 These are represented by a `base-58` encoded value to identify a specific account on a specific Substrate chain.
 The [canonical `ss58-registry`](https://github.com/paritytech/ss58-registry) provide additional details about the address format used by different Substrate-based chains, including the network prefix and website used for different networks.

-## Stake-weighted voting

-A democratic voting system that uses a one-vote-per-token method for tallying votes rather than a one-vote-per-head method.

 ## State

 Cryptographically-secure data that persists between blocks and can be used to create new blocks as part of the state transition function.